 SEC Whistleblower Cases Resulting in Awards

-The largest SEC whistleblower awards to date are $50 million and $33 million.
-Since the inception of the program, SEC whistleblower cases have enabled the agency to recover more than $1 billion in financial penalties from wrongdoers.
+The largest SEC whistleblower awards to date are $50 million, $39 million and $37 million.
+Since the inception of the program, SEC whistleblower cases have enabled the agency to recover more than $2 billion in financial penalties from wrongdoers.
 The details of most SEC whistleblower cases resulting in awards are not publicly available, however, for several reasons:

 - First, the rules of the SEC Whistleblower program allow whistleblowers to report anonymously to the SEC if represented by an attorney.
 In fact, in certain circumstances, a whistleblower may remain anonymous, even to the SEC, until an award determination.

 - Next, even at the time of an award, a whistleblower’s identity is not made available to the public as the SEC protects the confidentiality of whistleblowers and does not disclose information that might directly or indirectly reveal a whistleblower’s identity.
 For example, the SEC does not disclose the specific SEC whistleblower case that resulted in an award because that information could directly or indirectly reveal a whistleblower’s identity.
 See Section 21F(h)(2) of the Exchange Act.

 - Finally, most whistleblowers choose not to go public about their award or disclose the enforcement action that led to their award – but not all.

 The SEC whistleblower cases identified below represent some of the claims that resulted in an SEC whistleblower award and either the whistleblower’s identity or the enforcement action that led to the award was revealed.